ryran/pyrite/README.md

 Separately from all this, I decided it was time to learn Python and what better way to learn than to have a project... so first I implemented a3crypt in Python (i.e., a non-gui terminal app) as [a4crypt](/ryran/a8crypt/blob/master/a4crypt.py).
 Much cooler than a3crypt.
 I was in love with Python.

 Next I decided to try to implement it with GTK.
 So here we are.
 Have lots more to learn, but I'm damn proud of v0.0.1 of a8crypt.
-While it doesn't have some of the features of a7crypt (sticking to GPG/GPG2 only; no OpenSSL), it's much better in most ways.
+While it doesn't have some of the features of a7crypt (sticking to GPG/GPG2 only; no OpenSSL), it's much much better in every other way.
 I used to love programming in BASH, but that was before learning Python ... oh the code is so lovely.

+A week after releasing v0.0.1, I've implemented things that I thought would take me forever to figure out -- a8crypt now does asymmetric encryption!

 Feel free to hit me/the tracker up if you have any questions or suggestions!